fractal13/coding_zendo/customization/README.md

   For this example, we will use, `abracadabra`.
 - *Find Phonemes*: Use the [CMU Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) to identify the phonemes, the basic sounds, that are used to pronounce your phrase.
 For example, `AE B R AH K AH D AE B R AH .`.
-- *Edit Config File*: On the Mycroft system, edit `/home/pi/.mycroft/mycroft.conf`.
+- *Edit Config File*: On the Mycroft system, edit `nano /home/pi/.mycroft/mycroft.conf`.
 Add this clause, if it isn't already there.
 Just change it if it is already there.
 We may need to talk about JSON here.

     "listener": {